mknx/smarthome/plugins/whatsapp/README.md

 * password: Password to use for login.
 Base64 encoded.
 (Yowsup:password)
 * trusted: Space separated List with PhoneNumbers you Trust
 * logic: Logic that is called when msg from trusted number is received
-* ping_cycle: time in seconds between whatsapp server pings to keep the connection established.
-0 = No pinging

 ## logic.conf
 To receive messages you have to add the logic defined in plugin.conf.
 It will be called from the Plugin.